 Final Price: $0.29 each, when you buy 2

 Walgreens has a promotional checkout-coupon program much like the Catalina “Your Bucks” programs you may be familiar with from your local grocery store.
-Walgreens’ program is run by the same company, but their checkout-coupons go by another name: Register Rewards.
+At Walgreens, these rewards are called Register Rewards.
 A Register Reward (sometimes abbreviated as RR) is a long, receipt-like coupon that prints after you make a qualifying purchase.
-Flip through your Walgreens sales circular and look for products which state that you will “receive register reward” with purchase.
-After you complete your purchase of the advertised item, you will receive a Register Reward to use on your next purchase.
-It’s important to reiterate that the savings you receive will not be on the product you’re buying but on a future purchase, example below:
+Flip through your Walgreens ad and look for products which state that you will “receive register reward” with purchase.
+After purchasing the advertised item, you will receive a Register Reward to use on your next purchase.
+It is basically a coupon that prints at checkout and it is good on almost anything in the store on a future shopping trip.
+It’s important to reiterate that the savings you receive will not be on the product you’re buying but on a future purchase.

 Colgate Sensitive Pro-Relief 360 Toothpaste, 4 oz $4.99